flare-labs-ltd/layercake/docs/yellow-paper.md

 `negationRewardDenominator` is equal to `negationRewardMultiple * bandwidthDepositDenominator`, i.e. if the bandwidth deposit percentage is 10% of the total added bandwidth and `negationRewardMultiple == 10`, then the negation reward percentage is 1% of the total negated bandwidth.

-The amount of tokens `bp.currentTotalBandwidth/negationRewardDenominator` used as the reward here is drawn from the deposited `bandwidthAmount + bandwidthAmount/bandwidthDepositDenominator` described above where a bandwidth provider only has access to `bandwidthAmount` tokens each `bandwidthPeriod` amount of time, and is assumed to have incorrectly spent `bandwidthAmount` tokens such that the remaining amount of `bandwidthAmount` tokens are used for the negation reward.
+The amount of tokens `bp.currentTotalBandwidth/negationRewardDenominator` used as the reward here is drawn from the deposited `bandwidthAmount + bandwidthAmount/bandwidthDepositDenominator` described above where a bandwidth provider only has access to `bandwidthAmount` tokens each `bandwidthPeriod` amount of time, and is assumed to have incorrectly spent `bandwidthAmount` tokens such that the remaining amount of `bandwidthAmount/bandwidthDepositDenominator` tokens are available for the negation reward.

 ```solidity
 function executeNegationOperations(